-'''

 'auth.webauthn.enabled' => true,

-'''

-By default, WebAuthn is available, but it can be explicitly disabled by admins
+By default, WebAuthn is available, but it can be explicitly disabled by admins auth.storeCryptedPassword

-'''

-| 'auth.storeCryptedPassword' => true,
+'auth.storeCryptedPassword' => true,

-'''

-Whether encrypted passwords should be stored in the database
+Whether encrypted password should be stored in the database

-The passwords are only decrypted using the login token stored uniquely in the clients and allow connecting to external storages, autoconfiguring mail accounts in the mail app, and periodically checking if the password is still valid.
+The passwords are only decrypted using the login token stored uniquely in the clients and allow to connect to external storages, autoconfigure mail account in the mail app and periodically check if the password it still valid.

-This might be desirable to disable this functionality when using one-time passwords or when having a password policy enforcing long passwords (> 300 characters).
+This might be desirable to disable this functionality when using one time passwords or when having a password policy enforcing long passwords (> 300 characters).